Marathon trophy from 1896 Olympics goes on display in Greece

-The Breal’s Silver Cup, which stands just six inches tall, has been described as one of the most important pieces of memorabilia associated with the Games.
+The Breal’s Silver Cup, which stands just six inches (15 cm) tall, has been described as one of the most important pieces of memorabilia associated with the Games.

 When it was sold in April by the grandson of the victor, Greek athlete Spyros Louis, it smashed the previous auction record for an Olympic artifact.